source: http://www.brian-gatt.com/portfolio/flappy/documentation.pdf

 3.The exploration strategy – The strategy which the agent employs in order to select actions.

-The reward function, learning rule and exploration strategy generally depend on the current world state; a set of variables which define what the learning rule will take into consideration to adapt.
+strategy generally depend on the current world state; a set of variables

 One popular implementation of reinforcement learning is Q-learning.
 It is a learning rule which evaluates Q-values, values which represent the quality score of a state-action tuple.
 The learning rule returns a Q-value by blending the prior state-action Q-value and the best Q-value of the current state.
 This is represented as: